Employee Engagement Survey Measures Workplace Productivity

 A recent workplace study quantified the link between an employee’s engagement and their productivity level.
 In fact, the study revealed businesses lost more than $300 billion last year due to a lack of engagement, which reduced productivity.
 A good way to ensure employees are engaged with their jobs is to conduct an employee engagement survey.
 Here’s how to get the most out of it:

 One aspect to consider when putting together an employee engagement survey is the type of questions being asked.
-For example, the questions on an employee survey need to apply to the issues employees could be experiencing in the workplace.
+The questions on an employee survey need to apply to the issues employees could be experiencing in the workplace.
 In addition, questions shouldn’t imply a “correct” answer.
-Questions such as “My contributions to the company are appreciated” or “I get along with my coworkers” are the types of questions to put on your survey.
-Steer away from questions that encourage a certain answer such as “I appreciate all the company does for me” or “I enjoy the perks that come with my job.”
+Questions such as “My contributions to the company are appreciated.” or “I get along with my coworkers.” are the types of questions to put on your survey.
+Steer away from questions that encourage a certain answer such as “I appreciate all the company does for me.”